joycewamocho/alx-low_level_programming/0x14-bit_manipulation/README.md

 Prototype: unsigned int flip_bits(unsigned long int n, unsigned long int m);
 You are not allowed to use the % or / operators

+file 100-get_endianness.c Write a function that checks the endianness.
+: int get_endianness(void);
+Returns: 0 if big endian, 1 if little endian